History of France: Gaul

-Covering large parts of modern-day France, Belgium, northwest Germany and northern Italy, Gaul was inhabited by many Celtic and Belgae tribes whom the Romans referred to as Gauls and who spoke the Gaulish language roughly between the Oise and the Garonne (Gallia Celtica), according to Julius Caesar.
+Covering large parts of modern-day France, Belgium, northwest Germany and northern Italy, Gaul was inhabited by many Celtic and Belgae tribes of whom the Romans referred as Gauls and who spoke the Gaulish language roughly between the Oise and the Garonne, according to Julius Caesar.
 On the lower Garonne the people spoke Aquitanian, a Pre-Indo-European language related to (or a direct ancestor of) Basque whereas a Belgian language was spoken north of Lutecia but north of the Loire according to other authors like Strabo.
 The Celts founded cities such as Lutetia Parisiorum (Paris) and Burdigala (Bordeaux) while the Aquitanians founded Tolosa (Toulouse).

 Long before any Roman settlements, Greek navigators settled in what would become Provence.
 The Phoceans founded important cities such as Massalia (Marseille) and Nikaia (Nice), bringing them into conflict with the neighboring Celts and Ligurians.
-Some Phocean great navigators, such as Pytheas, were born in Marseille.
-The Celts themselves often fought with Aquitanians and Germans, and a Gaulish war band led by Brennus invaded Rome c.
-393 or 388 BC following the Battle of the Allia.
+The Celts often fought with Aquitanians and Germans, and a Gaulish war band led by Brennus invaded Rome following the Battle of the Allia.

-However, the tribal society of the Gauls did not change fast enough for the centralized Roman state, who would learn to counter them.
-The Gaulish tribal confederacies were then defeated by the Romans in battles such as Sentinum and Telamon during the 3rd century BC.
+However, the tribal society of the Gauls did not change fast enough for the centralized Roman state.
+The Gaulish tribal confederacies were defeated by the Romans in battles such as Sentinum and Telamon during the 3rd century BC.
 In the early 3rd century BC, some Belgae (Germani cisrhenani) conquered the surrounding territories of the Somme in northern Gaul after battles supposedly against the Armoricani (Gauls) near Ribemont-sur-Ancre and Gournay-sur-Aronde, where sanctuaries were found.

-When Carthaginian commander Hannibal Barca fought the Romans, he recruited several Gaulish mercenaries who fought on his side at Cannae.
+When Carthaginian commander Hannibal fought the Romans, he recruited several Gaulish mercenaries who fought on his side at Cannae.
 It was this Gaulish participation that caused Provence to be annexed in 122 BC by the Roman Republic.
-Later, the Consul of Gaul — Julius Caesar — conquered all of Gaul.
+As the Consul of Gaul, Julius Caesar conquered all of Gaul.
 Despite Gaulish opposition led by Vercingetorix, the Gauls succumbed to the Roman onslaught.
-The Gauls had some success at first at Gergovia, but were ultimately defeated at Alesia in 52 BC.
-The Romans founded cities such as Lugdunum (Lyon), Narbonensis (Narbonne) and allow in a correspondence between Lucius Munatius Plancus and Cicero to formalize the existence of Cularo (Grenoble).
+The Gauls had some success at first at Gergovia but were ultimately defeated at Alesia in 52 BC.
+The Romans founded cities such as Lugdunum (Lyon), Narbonensis (Narbonne) and allowed in a correspondence between Lucius Munatius Plancus and Cicero to formalize the existence of Cularo (Grenoble).